-NOTE: Air con siderations are important for proper and efficient operation.
-IMPORTANT For overhead clearance, even though a minimum of only 12-inches (30.48 cm) is IWI OKTANI. required, 18-inches (45.72 cm) or more is suggested.
+IMPORTANT: Even though a minimum of only 12-inches (30.48 cm) is required, 18-inches (45.72 cm) or more is suggested.
 The additional clearance is advantageous for ease of installation and service.

 IMPORTANT: When fire sprinkler systems are located above the dryers, a minimum of 18-inches (45.72 cm) above the dryer console (module) is required.
-Dryers may be positioned sidewall to sidewall however, a 1/16-inch (1.5875 mm) minimum allowance is required between dryers (or wall) for ease of installation and maintenance.
+Dryers may be positioned sidewall to sidewall, however, a 1/16" (1.5875 mm) minimum allowance is required between dryers (or wall) for ease of installation and maintenance.
 Allowances must be made for the opening and closing of the control door and the lint door.